 I love riding bikes but found it frustrating that everything I read about bikes was written from the perspective of some young Lance Armstrong wannabe and nothing was available of interest to millions of mature bike riders.

 Wouldn't it be great if I could share my passion for bike riding with other boomers and supplement my income at the same time?
 So I decided to try to create this web site.
 One small problem though.
 I didn't know beans about HTML and didn't have a clue how to go about designing a web site.

 Now this looks interesting!

-I finally stumbled across SBI which stands for Site Build It.
+I finally stumbled across SBI which stands for Solo Build It.
 SBI enabled me to build this web site and do something that I really enjoy while supplementing my retirement income.

 I had been using computers for almost 30 years but building a web site is a whole different story and, frankly, I found the idea a bit intimidating.
 But, the idea of building a web site about bicycle riding, from a boomers perspective, really intrigued me.
 And, the more involved that I got the more rewarding it became.

 In my prior business life I was the one doing the hand holding but now I was worried that I would be the one that needed his hand held.
 I have been pleasantly surprised to find out that on the very few occasions that I did need help it was always there.

 So now I can share my love of bike riding and supplement my retirement income thanks to SBI.